AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-debug-a-test-case.md

 title: How to Debug a Test Case
 ---

+## Description

+### What is Debugging in automated test cases and Why is it necessary?

+Debugging in automated test cases is the process of identifying and removing errors from software applications using automated testing tools.

+Debugging is necessary because it helps to identify and fix defects in the system.

+Debugging is crucial for writing clean code, minimizing errors, and creating top-quality software as a result.
+Any successful program requires hours of debugging to make it behave as expected.

+## Steps

 1. Go from the **View/Edit Test Case** page and click on the **DEBUG** button.

 ![](/img/how-tos/how-to-debug-a-test-case/tc-debug-icon.png)